 The "Zero Moment" occurs when buyers have a need, intent or question they want answered online.
-It's at this moment, before the buyer has even left their home or thought about solutions, that financial services marketers have the opportunity to start the selling process and move the prospect toward making a buying decision.
+It's at this moment, before the buyer has even left their home or thought about solutions, that mortgage brokers have the opportunity to start the selling process and move the prospect toward making a buying decision.